You are here: Start » Program Examples » Bottle Inspection

 Bottle Inspector Part 3: Foam Detection

-Orientation of the bottle can be determined by finding an asymmetrical part of the bottle, like the top of it.
+The orientation of the bottle can be determined by finding an asymmetrical part of the bottle, like the top of it.

-Solution (AVS)
+Solution (AVS):

-2. Follow the steps described in the tutorials mentioned in the hints section.
+2. Follow the steps described in the tutorials mentioned in the Hints section.

-3. When the program resembles the one from the end of the third tutorial add the AlignRectangle filter.
+3. When the program resembles the one from the end of the third tutorial, add the AlignRectangle filter.

 • Connect the outBottleAlignments output form the CreateCoordinateSystemFromPoint to the inAlignment input.